 Priming the Basement Rafters

-Primer is necessary to make paint stick to all the different surfaces on a basement ceiling, like wood, pipes, and ductwork.
-It also helps you get to a lighter color faster.
+Primer is necessary to make the paint stick to all the different surfaces on a basement ceiling, like wood, pipes, and ductwork.
+It also helps you get the dark wood to a lighter color faster.

-For a black ceiling, I would still prime everything, but I would get the primer tinted gray for better coverage.
+I would still prime everything for a black ceiling, but I would get the primer tinted gray for better coverage.

 We sprayed the primer on and it was immediately brighter and cleaner.
 Move quickly as you spray.
 If you stay in one place too long, you get drips.